cbrandstoetter/marketplace/README.md

   <li><strong>Key Handling:</strong> The secret key for Flask sessions is retrieved from an environment variable, ensuring that no keys are exposed in the source code</li>
   <li><strong>Rendering:</strong> Pages are generated dynamically using Jinja templates, which allow for control structures (such as loops) to generate HTML</li>
   <li><strong>Database:</strong> SQLite3 is used with manual queries to practice SQL syntax.
 With my current knowledge, I would transition to using an ORM, such as SQLAlchemy, for future projects</li>
+  <li><strong>Deployment:</strong> Gunicorn will be used as an interface, when the app gets deployed to a production environment.
+The Sqlite database is initialized manually</li>
 </ul>

 <h2>Landing page with simple UI, basic CSS</h2>